mlflow/mlflow/docs/source/introduction/index.rst

 * :ref:`Evaluate <model-evaluation>`: A set of tools designed for detailed model analysis.
 It provides functionalities to objectively compare different models, be they traditional ML algorithms or the most state-of-the-art LLMs.

-* PromptLab: An environment dedicated to prompt engineering.
-It offers a space where users can experiment with, refine, and test prompts in isolation.
+* Prompt Engineering UI: An environment dedicated to prompt engineering.
+It offers a space where users can experiment with, refine, evaluate, test, and deploy prompts in an interactive UI environment.

 * :ref:`Recipes <recipes>`: A framework that guides users in structuring ML projects.
 While it offers recommendations, the goal is to ensure that the end results are not just functional but also optimized for real-world deployments.